 1. Flea allergy dermatitis

-This is caused by fleabites and is one of the most common problems that people go to vets for.
+This is caused by fleabites and is one of the most common problems people go to vets for.
 It is caused by the saliva of the flea that enters your dog’s skin when they bite.

-How to get rid of ticks/fleas?
+How to get rid of fleas and ticks?